lanceybp/docs-v2/content/influxdb/v2.0/upgrade/manually-upgrade-1.x-to-2.0.md

 ---
-title: Use 1.x client libraries with InfluxDB 2.0
+title: Manually upgrade from 1.x to InfluxDB 2.0
 description: >
-  Use 1.x client libraries with InfluxDB 2.0 via the v1 compatibility API.
+  Manually upgrade from 1.x to InfluxDB 2.0
 menu:
   influxdb_2_0:
     parent: Upgrade InfluxDB
-    name: Use 1.x client libraries
+    name: Manually upgrade from 1.x to InfluxDB 2.0
 weight: 11
 ---